dieterich-lab/rp-bp/README.md

-This project contains scripts for running the Rp-Bp and Rp-chi translation prediction pipelines.
+This project contains scripts for running the Rp-Bp translation prediction pipeline.

 #Installation instructions